MurakamiNao/Predicting-RUB-USD-with-LSTM/README.md

 ```
 ## 3rd step: Build and compile network
 Build  Sequential model, which is a linear stack of layers:  LSTM hidden layer with 5 memory blocks or neurons and densely-connected layer with 1 neuron to output forecast.
 Input data specified in LSTM layer must have  3D dimention:  [batch_size, time steps, features], where batch_size is the number of samples shown to Neural Network before updating the weights.
 The size of  training and test datasets must be divisible by batch_size without a remainder.Set n_batch=1, i.e. update weights every timestep.

-Make LSTM stateful by setting stateful=True to avoid clearing the state between batches.

-Leave default hyperbolic tangent as an activation function for LSTM layer.
+Make LSTM stateful by setting stateful=True to avoid clearing the state between batches.Leave default hyperbolic tangent as an activation function for LSTM layer.
 For output layer in the case of  regression problem use default linear activation function.

-After building the network compile it.
-Specify popular Adam optimization algorithm.
-Use Mean Squared Error loss function for the regression problem.
 ```
 # set hyperparameters
 n_batch=1